loading...

 Awareness and education

-The staff and community leads are important multipliers within their communities, raising awareness about the knowledge and risks of plastic pollution.
+The staff and community leads are important multipliers within their communities, raising awareness in the local population.
 Clean-up events draw attention and motivate the locals.
-The Education Manager teaches environmental topics to children in two schools.
+GOT BAG Indonesia’s Education Manager Aen teaches environmental topics to children in two schools.
 The foundation offers further training for the community leads, such as financial workshops and gender training, where gender roles are discussed.

 GOT BAG Indonesia operates in 19 communities across three different regions.
 The collected materials are sorted and processed at the two warehouses in Jepara and Bantul.